 A shower fixture is mounted in the exterior utility compartment.
 The water pump must be ON or city water pressure must be available for the shower to operate.
+Close the exterior shower valves when finished using.

-Drinking Water Filter System (If Equipped)
+Drinking Water Filter System

-The water filter helps provide consistent drinking water quality.
-The filter cartridge is located in the cabinet under the galley sink.
+The water filter helps provide consistent drinking water.
+The filter is located in the exterior utility compartment.
 Your Owner's Information Package contains detailed operating and maintenance instructions concerning this system.

-Please note that the separate faucet at the galley, and the optional icemaker are the outlets for the filtered water.
-Although this filtered water is not available at the standard galley and lavy outlets, the water available at those outlets is filtered by the water pump filter.
-Note also that this system is not designed for or effective in removing or neutralizing bacterial contaminants.
+The filtered water is available at all galley and lavy outlets.
+Please note that this system is not designed for or is effective in removing or neutralizing bacterial contaminants.